-The newest version of DC++ should work well on any officially supported Windows client operating system, including XP SP3, Vista SP2, Windows 7 and 8.
-Some older versions will run on Windows 2000 or Win9x/ME but using DC++ on these old, discontinued and vulnerable operating systems is neither recommended nor supported.
+The newest version of DC++ should work well on any officially supported Windows client operating system, including Vista SP2, Windows 7 SP1, 8.x and 10.
+Some older versions will run on Windows XP, 2000 or Win9x/ME but using DC++ on these old, discontinued and vulnerable operating systems is neither recommended nor supported.
 As long as it downloaded from the official site, DC++ contains no viruses or adware of any kind.
 DC++ is free; if you paid for it, ask for a refund!

 The Direct Connect (DC) network is a decentralized network, made up of individual servers (hubs) that users join to share files.
 Users can search for files and download them from other users connected to the same hub.
 A hub only helps to find files and connect users; it does not store any files.
 File transfers are done directly between clients, in peer-to-peer fashion.

 Every hub also acts as an instant messaging server.
 Users can chat with other users of the same hub using the main chat (visible to every user on the hub) or, alternatively, start a private conversation with a particular user.
 Some hubs also have special chat rooms for groups of people, such as having a chat only for operators.